Security Webinar Feb 2022

 Resource conflicts: Understanding the disruptive implications

-By Bipasha Bhardwaj, COO,Intelligentsia Risk Advisors
+By Bipasha Bhardwaj, CEO,Intelligentsia Risk Advisors

 The focus was on the interlinked and the complex security risks emanating from the conflicts surrounding natural resources.
 Several projects of Intelligentsia were shared to highlight the security threats emanating from conflicts over resources.
 For instance, how climate change has substantially led to terrorism in the Sahel region, how a large manufacturing company in India faced local opposition due to water sharing, and how local tribals’ conflicts impacted the bottom line of a large foreign cosmetic giant.